ninabarzh/broomstick/content/posts/the-global-souths-not-so-secret-club.md

 The first formal BRIC summit in 2009 was less a meeting of minds and more a gathering of countries united by what they opposed (American hegemony) rather than what they supported (any coherent alternative).
-South Africa's inclusion in 2010, transforming BRIC into BRICS, was the geopolitical equivalent of adding a fifth wheel to a car that wasn't sure where it was driving anyway.
+South Africa's inclusion in 2010, rebranding BRIC into BRICS, was the geopolitical equivalent of adding a fifth wheel to a car that wasn't sure where it was driving anyway.
 But with characteristic emerging market optimism, they pressed on, creating institutions like the New Development Bank - essentially a World Bank tribute act with slightly worse lending terms.